Why do you think Ronald Reagan occupies such a warm place in so many American hearts?

 You mentioned your students before.
 When they think of the 1980s they must be familiar with the ‘greed is good’ mantra, aren’t they?

 They’re probably too young.
 Students who are a bit older may have seen the movie Wall Street by Oliver Stone and remember the ‘greed is good’ speech the Michael Douglas character, Gordon Gekko, makes.
 Stone’s movie came out in the late 1980s amidst these scandals.
 It was produced very quickly.

 The speech was clearly taken from Ivan Boesky’s commencement speech at Berkeley in 1985.
 It is not very far removed from things that were said very seriously: it’s only satire by a few small degrees.
-The importance of self-interest as a force that would rejuvenate America was the object of true, gleeful celebration.

 I know you’re a historian rather than an economist, but personally, being leftwing, I was very anti- both Ronald Reagan and Margaret Thatcher at the time.
 But, in retrospect, I think maybe the economies they inherited did need to be shaken up in some way to allow growth.
 I think Maggie may have been right after all.